luizyamaoka/email-verifier-serverless-api/README.md

 After receiving a request containing an email to be tested, the application will perform the following tests on it:
 * Format: The provided email will be tested against an email regex to check if it has a valid email format
+* MX Record: Check the existance of an MX record for the email domain
+* SMTP Server: Connect to the mail server and check its existance

 ## Installation